AbolfazlAkhtari/weather-forecast/readme.md

 ```

 ### Run Migrations
-Migrations automatically run on each build of the application.
+Migrations automatically run on each build of the application. it can also be done manually using:
 ```bash
 make migrate-up
 ```